 The Ecologist has been at the forefront of environmental reportage for five decades, and today remains among the most respected online resources.
 We began as a small journal circulated among the earliest advocates of ecological thought and action.
 We then published a news magazine which appeared in shops the length and breadth of the country.
 We were also among the first news organisations to embrace the internet and publish exclusively online.
 We now have a worldwide audience - but do not have the resources to cover every important environmental story happening anywhere on earth.
 We have therefore been thinking about who are audience is, and how we can get them the information they need and support them in what they do.
 We will in the coming months focus on delivering high quality, relevant and well written articles to three primary audiences: academics, thought leaders and change makers.

-We are interested in publishing content from, and getting our content to, academics from a wide range of disciplines.
+We are interested in publishing content from, and getting our content to, scientists - both institutional and independent.
+We are - as stated above - particularly interested in systems thinking and proud of the fact we have been examining this 'meta science' since the 1970s.
 We will be reporting more from peer reviewed scientific literature on the latest from ecological research.
 In particular, we will be publishing more about developments in ecology as an academic discipline, with the British Ecological Society becoming a key source for our stories.
 We are also keen to learn from social theorists about the impact our society is having on nature, and finally we want to continue the ancient discussion about the very nature of nature, and the nature of human nature, itself.

 We also want to work more closely with other thought leaders, including authors, journalists and politicians.
 Writers and activists such as George Monbiot and Naomi Klein have through their books and newspaper contributions led the debate on everything from climate change, through the exhaustion of our soils through agriculture to the exciting prospect of rewilding.
 We want to deepen the conversation and will be working with publishing houses, progressive magazines and political websites to develop new writing and share the best content.
 We will also publish contributions from all political organisations that share our fascination with ecology and human rights.